Description:

 - Uncontrolled seizure disorders despite anticonvulsant therapy (defined as a seizure

-event within 3 months prior to randomization)
+event within 3 months prior to enrollment)

 - Treatment with enzyme-inducing anticonvulsants including phenytoin, phenobarbital, or